AUL-BSS-Datalab/FraTaleTilTekst/README.md

 There are no expectations for previous experience with transcription, digital tools or ucloud.

 ## Workshop
 There will be a hands-on exercise where participants can try Whisper.
 It will be possible to practice with a test sound clip that can be found in the Data folder.
+It is therefore not a requirement to have a sound clip available in order to participate